swxben/NSIShim/README.md

 1. Install the entire application to `%APPDATA%\application_id\version` (optionally to `%APPDATA%\author\application_id\version`)
 2. Create or overwrite a shortcut to the application executable (`%APPDATA%\application_id\version\application.exe`) to `%APPDATA%\application_id\application.lnk`.
+	- For example: `%APPDATA%\MyCoolApp\1.0.0\MyCoolApp.exe`, `%APPDATA%\MyCoolApp\MyCoolApp.lnk`
 	- if the application includes multiple user entry points (eg. a POS terminal and a financial controller terminal for the same system) then multiple shortcuts could be created at `%APPDATA%\application_id\`
-	- this spec doesn't specify what the shortcuts are called, how many are created, etc. This is totally up to the installer.
+	- this spec doesn't specify what the shortcuts are called, how many are created, nesting of paths up to the `application_id`, etc. This is totally up to the installer.
 3. Optionally create entries in the Start menu or Startup menu linking to the entry points created at `%APPDATA%\application_id\*.lnk`

 This allows side-by-side installation of an new version of an application while an older version of the same application is still running.